Do you know the science-power behind simple exercise?

 I learned some essential lessons eventually from reading good books.

-Remember, good listening skill is an adaptation.
+Remember, good listening skill is an adaptation of many things in life.

 Adaptation with an open mind and open ears crushes the negativity inside us.